RoxieAtRubrik/getting-started-with-python/Lesson-2.md

 * `username` - username, which is admin in this case
 * `password` - password for admin

-This information can be found by accessing the [Lab Topology](/lab-topology.md).
 Now, import the Rubik CDM module in Python so the Rubrik cluster functions can be called and then specify variables:

 ```
 export rubrik_cdm_node_ip=192.168.2.150